-Paleo pumpkin spiced pancakes made out of almond flour and butternut pumpkin (butternut squash).
-Easy & quick autumn pancakes that sweet and colorful.
+Paleo pumpkin pancakes made out of almond flour, pumpkin spice, butternut pumpkin.
+Easy & quick colorful autumn butternut squash pancakes.

 To be honest, whenever I see some sweet desserts with vegetables, then I’m always suspicious.
 It just doesn’t sound right!?
 However, when I finally try them, then I’m still amazed.
 Somehow vegetables such as zucchini, beetroot, sweet potato or butternut pumpkin are always a good idea not only for savory meals but also desserts.
 They give that extra delicious juicy kick to all the desserts.
 Trust me!

 The best part is that you can eat vegetables without noticing it.
-You can hide them into sweet treats to get some extra texture.
+Therefore, you can hide them into sweet treats to get some extra texture.
 Just don’t tell anyone what is inside the pancake!
 Once they like it, then you can finally reveal your secrets. 😅

 Serve for two (about 8 small pancakes)

 Preparation: 5 minutes + 10 minutes waiting time